ejsadiarin/wizardry/linux/how-to-properly-setup-a-linux-machine-server.md

 }
 ```

+- NOTE: you may want to expose some other ports for other services (syncthing, dns, tailscale, etc.)

 #### ufw
 - check open ports/sockets and services running behind ports: `sudo ss -tupln` or `sudo netstat -tupln`